A Blueprint for Understanding How People Buy Anything

 “Our irrational behaviors are neither random nor senseless — they are systematic and predictable.”

-- Dan Ariely, Predicatble Irrational
+- Dan Ariely, Predictable Irrational

+There is no such thing as an impulse purchase.
 Behind every purchase is a string of causal events and forces.

 Don’t believe me?
 Think of a specific product you recently purchased in the last 90 days.
 Once you have one, keep reading and apply the thought exercises to this product purchase.